 What is SaaS security?

-Security in the SaaS model relates to securing sensitive data and ensuring the privacy of a cloud-based application.
-Saas applications process gazillions of bytes of sensitive data making it accessible at any corner of the globe.
+SaaS security relates to securing sensitive data and ensuring the security for SaaS applications.
+These apps process gazillions of bytes of sensitive data making it accessible at any corner of the globe.
 Privacy and data protection are the two biggest SaaS security threats.
-Without sounding like causing any fear and doubt factor here, some enterprise-level SaaS cloud providers ensure that their applications and the underlying information are as secure as banks.
-SaaS businesses often opt for third party security assurance against their solutions.
+Without sounding like causing any fear and doubt factor here, some enterprise-level SaaS cloud providers ensure that their web apps, services and the underlying information are as secure as banks.
+Businesses often opt for third party security assurance to identify SaaS security issues and solutions.
 It offers multiple benefits:

 - Identification, classification and remediation of SaaS security risks uncovered by security experts